 The basic idea is that for a given Bubblegumshoe mystery the GM comes up with a hook, the spine — one logical path the PCs could, but don’t have to, take to reach the conclusion, and some scenes and clues built around the spine.
 The book also offers advice on going with the flow and changing things you had planned in order to accommodate players’ choices, and so forth.

 To run Bubblegumshoe, I’d likely fall back on the game’s improv advice, which is sound (“do the usual stuff, but fuzzier”), augmented by what’s in its excellent section on “bubblespyramids.”
-This bit borrows the Conspyramid from Night’s Black Agents — one of my all-time favorite bits of game tech.
+This bit borrows the Conspyramid from Night’s Black Agents (paid link) — one of my all-time favorite bits of game tech.
 You arrange clues on the bottom layer that are easy to get, then stack fewer clues on top of those, and so on, in a pyramid shape; the apex is the mystery’s conclusion.

 That provides many ways into the mystery, and many paths through it, and gates later stuff behind figuring things out early on, and it seems like it could come together quite organically in play.
 Bubblegumshoe suggests this structure for season-long mysteries, but I think it could also work for mysteries lasting just a session or two — as the default approach, basically.